-Learn Mexican Spanish: A Spanish Course for Mexico (Audible Audiobook)
+Learn Mexican Spanish: A Spanish Course for Mexico (Audiobook)

 A course in Mexican Spanish, combining detail on Spanish with the nuances of Mexican usage.
 The course contains 10 sessions spanning multiple vocabulary areas, starting with new material and then reviewing the material using the technique of spaced repetition, grammar tips, and music are included to help improve your pronunciation along with games to help recall.
 Topics covered included numbers, greetings, foods, vehicles, places, simple verb usage, parts of the body, positions, colors, weather, time, and many other topics.
 This course will make you proficient in Mexican Spanish in just a few hours, and then provide a library of material for you to deepen your vocabulary and improve your understanding and pronunciation. |